codegirls/materials/section/tiniest_blog_1.md

         <p>
         You can cheat a little by using the "br" element.
 For example like this
         <br />
-        This is not considered as good style, i.e. most times you'll just use various paragraphs
+        This is not considered as good style, i.e. most times you'll just use various paragraph
         </p>
-    ```

 * As you can see, tags have a start and an end.
 Inbetween the tags is normal text
   - start: `<p>` (opening tag)